 Select the tags you're interested in to get a personalized feed of games and help others.

-Starvation, riots, goblin raiders stealing your babies, goblin war parties stealing your lives, elephants, vampires, werewolves, werebears, werebadgers, carp, digging into an aquifer, digging into lava, digging into the nesting area of a Forgotten Beast, selling wood to hippies, insanity, drowning in knee-deep water, and being attacked by your own dismembered finger.
+Starvation, riots, goblins raiders stealing your babies, goblin war parties stealing your lives, elephants, vampires, werewolves, werebears, werebadgers, carp, digging into an aquifer, digging into lava, digging into the nesting area of a Forgotten Beast, selling wood to hippies, insanity, drowning in knee-deep water, and being attacked by your own dismembered finger.
 There are a lot of ways for dwarves to die.
-Age really isn't one of them.
+Age really isn't one ever heard of.
 After playing this game long enough, you'll realize why dwarves don't like going outside.
 Everything from harpies to dangerous man-eating carp is everywhere.
 Some of them are humorous, but most are a lesson.
 The entire game acts as a massive learning experience.
 Don't tell your dwarves to fish; they don't know how to swim.
-Wall off your fortress, or a necromancer will use your lunch against you.
+Wall off your fortress or a necromancer will make your lunch attack you.
 Don't dig too far down, or something scary will follow you back up.
 There is no victory, only glorious deaths.
 What goals you set in the game are up to you.
 Make small, simple goals that you know you can complete.
 "Surviving for 100 years" is like "curing cancer".
 Not technically 'impossible', but it might just be easier to settle on building a bridge for now.
 See More

 Dwarf Fortress features a pause feature to let players think over their actions indefinitely, meaning that users can read manuals, guides and look around the map thinking of what to do next, resulting in a less knowledge demanding and slower game for those that need it See More